trendmicro/tm-v1-fs-golang-sdk/README.md

 `-pml`
 Specify to enable PML (Predictive Machine Learning) detection

+`-feedback`
+Specify to enable SPN feedback

+`-tag <string>`
+Specify the tags to be used for scanning, separated by commas

 ### scanfiles

 This is another program that uses the gRPC client library to communicate with our server.
 Depending on whether or not the `-good` flag is specified, and the scan result returned from the scan, the program will output result that shows the testing was successful or not.